Frequently Asked Questions

 What is the local currency?

 The Bhutanese Ngultrum, which is tied to the Indian Rupee, is the local currency but is only available inside Bhutan.
 Please note that the exchange rate for US$100 note is much greater than that for US$50 or smaller.
-Therefore, bring mostly US$100 notes with 1 lesser value note for smaller items.
+Therefore, bring mostly US$100 notes with some lesser value notes for smaller items.
 You can change money at the Bank of Bhutan or at the airport on arrival.

 How much spending money should I bring?